peterhorne/dotfiles/readme.md

 # Peter Horne's .dotfiles

 These are my personal dotfiles.
-I manage them with a python script called dotfiles.
+They are with [dotfiles](https://github.com/jbernard/dotfiles).

 Get started in 4 steps: